 (c) the date the animal arrived at the pound.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) The pound operator must comply with subregulation (1) as soon as practicable after the animal arrives at the pound and before it is moved from the pound.

+[Regulation 94 amended: SL 2021/204 r.
+14.]

 95. Responsibilities of pound operator if animal moved from pound

 (1) A pound operator must not move, or permit to be moved, from the pound an animal to which an NLIS device is applied unless —